 Discovery of the hazardous asteroid 2015 BK515 in collaboration with ESA

-2015 February – The potentially hazardous asteroid 2015 BK515 was found by amateur astronomer Erwin Schwab from Germany, working with ESA’s Space Situational Awareness programme.
-He conducted his asteroid hunt in January 2015 during a regular observation slot at European Space Agency’s Optical Ground Station (ESA OGS) in Tenerife, Spain.
+2015 February – The potentially hazardous asteroid 2015 BK515 was found by amateur astronomer Erwin Schwab (Germany), working as volunteer scientist with ESA’s Space Situational Awareness programme.
+He conducted his asteroid hunt in January 2015 during an observation slot at the European Space Agency’s Optical Ground Station (ESA OGS) in Tenerife, Spain.

 Detlef Koschny, head of ESA’s Near Earth Objects Segment in the Space Situational Awareness (SSA) programme, determined Erwin Schwab to plan and analyze the searching for lost hazardous asteroids.
-The scheduled target was the Near Earth Object (NEO) 2013 GD34, which Schwab could find 0.4° away (about the apparent size of the Moon) from its predicted position.
-After the successful recovery by releasing a Minor Planet Electronic Circular announcing the new observations, he checked the picture for unknown objects using the software Astrometrica.
+His scheduled target was the Near Earth Object (NEO) 2013 GD34, which Schwab could find 0.4° away (about the apparent size of the Moon) from the predicted position.
+After this successful recovery by releasing a Minor Planet Electronic Circular announcing the new observations, Schwab checked the picture for unknown objects using the software Astrometrica.
 Very close to the edge of the field he found an unidentifiable fast moving object and submitted the position measurements to the US-based Minor Planet Center, which collect all asteroid measurements from observers worldwide.

 When the discovered asteroid belongs with high probability to the class of Near Earth Objects, follow-up observations must be done extremely fast to ensure it is not subsequently lost.
 Therefore the Minor Planet Center had listed this new NEO candidate immediately as Schw684 (the discoverer’s reported designation) onto the Near Earth Objects Confirmation webpage to inform other Observatories as quickly as possible.
 But the high star density in the area of the new object made follow-up observations very difficult.